clenox/opentpl-module-python/README.md

 # opentpl-module-python

-Python module to access the OpenTPL API for data from and control of TP-Link Smart Plugs
+Python module to access the OpenTPL web API for TP-Link Kasa Smart Plugs (OpenTPL is an unofficial API).

-This python module uses the OpenTPL API hosted on RapidAPI:  https://rapidapi.com/clenox/api/opentpl1
+This python module calls the OpenTPL API hosted on RapidAPI:  https://rapidapi.com/clenox/api/opentpl1

-You will need a RapidAPI account and key to utilize this module.
+You will need a RapidAPI account (and key) to utilize this module.
 Complete documentation of the API is provided at the above link.

+There are other projects with the same objective of enabling smart home application developers, but in most cases using this API will get you up and running the fastest.

 Currently HS-110 , HS-100, and KP-115 Smart Plugs are supported.
 It may be possible to control other TP-Link smart plugs, but these have not been evaluated by the developer.